Thinking of taking an Istanbul holiday?

 The entrance to the Aga Hamami was discrete and down a short flight of steps.
 I had actually walked past it a couple of times and not noticed it.

 The welcome at the Turkish baths was warm and friendly.
 I was greeted by name and paid for my experience.
-I was given instructions on where to get changed and given slip on slippers and a towel.
+I was given instructions on where to get changed and given slip-on slippers and a towel.

-Going up and down the very tiny and steep flight of stairs with the hotel type slippers was a little unnerving.
+Going up and down the very tiny and steep flight of stairs with the hotel-type slippers was a little unnerving.
 Someone had asked if they could wear their own shoes for the stairs because he had big feet and the steps were tiny and he was told it was safer to wear the slippers, which I thought was funny.

 I was surprised that the steam room was mixed sex and the men had their scrub downs performed in this room on top of the heated slab.

 It’s not the most elegant of experiences so I was glad that ladies had a private room.
-In the centre of a room was a really hot marble raised area where you could sit or lie for extra heat.
-I chose to sit around the edge at one of the smaller areas.
+In the centre of a room was a really hot marble-raised area where you could sit or lie for extra heat.
+I chose to sit around the edge in one of the smaller areas.
 There were taps with little dishes where you could get cold water and throw it over yourself.
 After 30 minutes I was very warm and relieved when I was told it was my time for a scrub.

 I then went into a little side room and met an older lady.
 She asked me if I wanted her to wear clothes or not.
 I chose clothes and I could see she was a little disappointed.